2026 - 2027 Season | Concerts at a glance

 Sunday, September 20, 2026, 4:00 PM (Berkeley Piano Club, Berkeley)

-Music full of youthful brilliance and optimism opens our season: we celebrate the music of the new generation through our Pathways program, alongside Mendelssohn’s beautiful E-flat major quartet and music from Paul Novak, the winner of Left Coast’s composition competition.
+Music full of youthful brilliance and optimism opens our season: we celebrate the music of the new generation through our Pathways Program, alongside Mendelssohn’s beautiful E-flat major quartet and music from Paul Novak, the winner of Left Coast’s 2025 composition contest.

 Mozart Clarinet Quintet